 - Plan Commission’s Comprehensive Plan Review Committee

-- Carmel City Council Review and adoption, dates to be determined
+- Carmel City Council Review

 What parts of the Comprehensive Plan are being updated now?